 SPACE Gallery, 538 Congress St., Portland

 New this year!
-Following the Forum, we will also host our first after-party, OFF THE ROCK, at SPACE Gallery celebrating the unique culture and community of Maine’s islands.
+Following the Forum, we will also host our first after-party, OFF THE ROCK, at SPACE in Portland celebrating the unique culture and community of Maine’s islands.
 Join us and experience three unique sets of music featuring folk, punk, and rock n’ roll of Maine island life.

 Email us at: email@example.com